-I have found it’s helpful to bring a small phrasebook with me when I travel to help prompt me to some of the more common phrases when I get stuck.
-And, it shows you’re making an effort!
-Here are some that I have found helpful:
+I have found it helpful to bring a small phrasebook with me when I travel to help prompt me to some of the more common phrases when I get stuck.
+And it shows you’re making an effort!

 My Thoughts About Paris

 Yet, many of the same Americans make no effort to speak French at all.
-I often find these are the same people who make comments about non-English speakers in the United States that “they are in America and they should learn to speak the language!”
+I often find these are the same people who make comments about non-English speakers in the United States “they are in America, and they should learn to speak the language!”

 2. Pantomime When You Need to